shutupaaron/big-sur-automator/README.md

 CREDITS: barrykn for the micropatcher used. https://www.github.com/barrykn/micropatcher

 # Before you start
 This patch automator is still in test and it might have some issues in the command.
 So, please, PLEASE report issues in the issues tab.
 Keep in mind we don't provide support for broken macs using this script.
+Please try the cURL command (automator-alpha0.1.7r2) then try the homebrew wget version if it fails.

 # How it works
 BSR changes the whole step to make a patched Big Sur USB into simple lines of script texts.
 So rather than making a USB and fail, get help from the community over and over until you success, all you have to do is paste some lines of code made by an experienced guy into an app and let it happen automatically!